What is Typography?

 On the flip side, fonts with sharp, aggressive angles and jagged edges can convey feelings of anger and intensity.
 Their strong emotions are especially powerful when paired with urgent and impactful messages.

 These emotions resonate with the audience interacting with your content and start to form an emotional connection with them.
-Picture yourself as an avid outdoor enthusiast and hiker and connecting with North Face or Patagonia content.
+Picture yourself as an avid outdoor enthusiast and hiker connecting with North Face or Patagonia content.
 The emotions of freedom, empowerment and adventure strengthen your worldview and build an emotional connection with the brand itself.

 Conclusion

 The role of typography in creating a cohesive brand identity can’t be overstated.
 When used correctly, typography is a powerful tool in the brand identity toolbox.
 It can be used consistently to create a recognizable brand image with nothing but text.
-When using fonts with personalities that match your brand, you can reinforce your messaging, values and positioning statement across your content—and lastly, using typography to evoke emotions and make connections with your audience.
+When using fonts with personalities that match your brand, you can reinforce your messaging, values and positioning statement across your content.
+Lastly, using typography to evoke emotions and make connections with your audience.